ibexa/documentation-developer/docs/tutorials/enterprise_beginner/5_create_newsletter_form.md

 ### Change the block template

-First, add a new template for the Form block that will align it with the Random block.
+First, add a new template for the Form block, using a similar design to the Random block.
-Create an `app/resources/views/blocks/form/newsletter.html.twig` file:
+Create an `app/Resources/views/blocks/form/newsletter.html.twig` file:

 ``` html+twig
 <div class="row">